typescript-jp/typescript-jp.dev/content/blog/meetup-001-report/index.md

 But no meetup focused on TypeScript topics in Tokyo.
 This caused 3 problems.
-- Someone who has TypeScript knowladge hesitate to talk about TypeScript specific topic in JavaScript meetup.
+- Someone who has TypeScript knowledge hesitate to talk about TypeScript specific topic in JavaScript meetup.
 - There are few guide to dive into depper TypeScript world from the beginners.
 - There are few case studies correspond to the project's size and org that meetup attendees want to know.